FlorenceNway/cmd-line-interface-miniApp/README.md

 # Javascript Command Line Interface project

 This is a simple command line interface (CLI), written in Javascript, which persists data using a JSON file.
+It is simple movie booking system.
+User can
+- view the movies from the database.
+- check the ticket prices.
+- book the ticket
+    - user can choose the showtime
+    - select the number of tickets to purchase
+    - select the seat

+Upon sucessful booking (after saving in the database), user can have a confirmation message.

 ## Run the demo